 An old path out of town: Albany’s interurban infrastructure

 Two weeks shy of a year ago, I drove up to Albany, Indiana in northeastern Delaware County to take photos of a couple of old schoolhouses there.
-Heading southeast on Eaton-Albany Pike -the old road that connects those two communities- I came across something mysterious.
+I drove southeast on Eaton-Albany Pike -the old road that connects those two communities- and came across something mysterious.

 Here it is: